Indiana

 - No further violations will occur

-A critical feature of Indiana's law is that the 30-day cure period is permanent.
-Unlike states such as Colorado and Connecticut (where cure periods had sunset dates) or California (which eliminated its cure period under the CPRA), Indiana businesses will always have this 30-day window to remedy violations before facing penalties.
+A critical feature of Indiana's law is that the 30-day cure period is permanent and has no sunset date.
+Unlike Colorado and Connecticut (where cure periods had sunset dates) or California (which eliminated its cure period under the CPRA), Indiana businesses will always have this 30-day window to remedy violations before facing penalties.

 Civil Penalties